"Touring the Loire Valley & Paris chateaux in the Rolls Royce Dawn Drophead is a unique luxury experience"

 Even with a swarm of Renaults and Citroens buzzing around you, flitting across seven lanes, desperate to gain an inch over each other, a Rolls keeps everything calm and relaxed.
 Parisians drive extremely well, but they treat every journey as a competitive rally where indicating is for the weak.

-My favourite thrill will always be driving around the insane Arc de Triomphe roundabout at the top of the Champs-Élysées, which has ten lanes (all ignored), twelve exits and a thousand lunatics.
+My favourite adrenalin rush is driving around the insane Arc de Triomphe roundabout at the top of the Champs-Élysées, which has ten lanes (all ignored), twelve exits and a hundred lunatics.
 Plus the priority is to the cars coming into the roundabout.
 It is the most glorious, excellent chaos.
-You are so crammed in that you can see the fear or excitement in the other drivers' eyes.
-Nothing but pure serenity in the Rolls Royce Dawn!
+Cars are so crammed together that you can see the fear and excitement in the other drivers' eyes.
+But everything is pure serenity in the Rolls Royce Dawn!

 The Rolls is like being the fastest heavyweight in the ring, everyone gives you a wide berth.
 Also, every colour has its correct surroundings, and Powder Blue is perfect for Paris, even in the rain.
 Parisians are used to seeing supercars all the time.
 But not Rolls Royces, these are rare here and receive a lot of attention and admiration.